-Executive Summary (60 points)
+Executive Summary

-Table of Contents - with page numbers keyed to sections below (20 points) [see ex: II, below]
+Table of Contents - with page numbers keyed to sections below

 II.
-BACKGROUND RESEARCH (100 points total): [NOTE: Interim #1: A-C; Interim #2: D-G; due TBD]
+BACKGROUND RESEARCH (100 points total):

+[NOTE: Interim #1: A-C; Interim #2: D-G; due TBD]

 Formative/Situational Analysis - Use consistent style to write this section; it is a formal report.
 Be sure to key your Table of Contents to the sections below (A-G) and in III, IV, & V.